 Brunnera is not a large plant.
 It forms a low mound with the height coming from the flower stalks.
 Expect it to reach a mature size of 12 - 20 inches (h) x 12 - 24 inches (w).
 Many of the cultivars will spread less quickly than the species.

 You will start to get sprays of blue flowers in mid- to late spring.
 Brunnera can stay in bloom for about 4 weeks.

 Suggested Varieties of Siberian Bugloss

 The species, with solid green leaves, is readily available.
-It has the lovely blue flower sprays and is an extremely tough plant.
+It has the lovely sprays of blue flower and is an extremely tough plant.
 Some of the newer cultivars include:

-Brunnera 'Looking Glass' - Silver leaves look almost metalic.
+Brunnera "Looking Glass" - Silver leaves look almost metallic.